bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Converts a hexadecimal color code to a tuple of integers corresponding to its RGB components.
+### Converts a hexadecimal color code to a tuple of integers corresponding to its RGB components

 -   Use a list comprehension in combination with `int()` and list slice notation to get the RGB components from the hexadecimal string.
 -   Use `tuple()` to convert the resulting list to a tuple.

 ```py
 def hex_to_rgb(hex):